aura-se-lab/aura-se-lab.github.io/_pages/about_aya.md

 </div>
 ------------------

 Hi there!
 I’m Aya, a CS Ph.D. student at the College of William & Mary.
-I’m working with Dr. Antonio Mastropaolo and Dr. Denys Poshyvanyk at the intersection of Artificial Intelligence and Software Engineering.
+I’m working with Dr. Antonio Mastropaolo and <a href="https://www.cs.wm.edu/~denys/">Dr. Denys Poshyvanyk</a> at the intersection of Artificial Intelligence and Software Engineering.
 My primary research goal is to make the AI models for software engineering tasks more interpretable and trustworthy.

 Prior to my Ph.D., I worked as a Data Scientist, gaining valuable industry experience, and earned a B.S. in Mathematics from Wingate University and M.S. in Computer Science from William & Mary.
 I am passionate about STEM outreach and welcome questions from undergraduate and master’s students about pursuing research.
 I’m also open to collaborations in my area of interest.